Jeffrey's Murderer- I'm a killer. Am I a lesbian too?

 What gave me the willies were his eyes- black, beady, and too small for his oversize body.
 Jeffrey was huge by anyone's definition, and I have to admit, I thought it would have been much harder to kill him than it was.

 I know I said that it wasn't premeditated, but I can at least admit to myself that I thought about killing him beforehand.
-In the days leading up to the Halloween party at April's grandmother's house I thought about killing him every day, just to keep the hairs from standing up on the back of my neck when I heard his name.
+In the days leading up to the Halloween party at Emily's grandmother's house I thought about killing him every day, just to keep the hairs from standing up on the back of my neck when I heard his name.

 The other thing that creeped me out were his almost preternaturally long legs.
 They seemed to take up most of the size of his body.
 I still shudder when I think about how odd his movements were when he walked; his legs were just too damned long for the rest of his body.